MenkeTechnologies/zpwr/README.md

 - heavily colorized man pages [zsh-very-colorful-manuals](https://github.com/MenkeTechnologies/zsh-very-colorful-manuals) -- manpages that glow
 - insert matching quotes, brackets and parentheses like most IDEs [zsh-autopair](https://github.com/hlissner/zsh-autopair)
 - custom keybinding to open files most recently edited based on viminfo and emacs recentf and placed into fzf for fuzzy searching `zpwr vimrecent` -- time travel through your edit history
-- vim keybindings (insert, normal and visual modes) to run current code file open in vim in tmux pane to right -- write and execute in one fluid motion
+- vim keybindings (insert, normal and visual modes) to run current code file open in vim in ztmux pane to right -- write and execute in one fluid motion
-- vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right as standalone script
+- vim keybindings (insert, normal and visual modes) to run current vim selection in ztmux pane to right as standalone script
-- vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right in REPL
+- vim keybindings (insert, normal and visual modes) to run current vim selection in ztmux pane to right in REPL
 - fzf preview pane show contents of JAR, WAR, deb, rpm, zip, tgz and gzip files controlled by central FZF.*OPTS env vars -- x-ray vision for archives
-- ergonomic, repeating tmux keybindings for next and previous windows
+- ergonomic, repeating ztmux keybindings for next and previous windows
 - zsh keybindings to fzf search file names and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimfilesearch`
 - zsh keybindings to fzf search file contents and syntax highlighted, numbered file preview from bat or pygmentize `zpwr vimwordsearch`
 - zsh keybindings to fzf search of network processes with lsof return PIDs `zpwr lsof` -- scan the local net like a deck jockey